JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

     Adapted from Fig. 1b in {% cite Sadtler2014 %}. .
 </div>

 The authors further elaborated on the intrinsic manifold and its associated dimensionality at the end of the paper.
-For consistency of comparisons, Sadtler et. al. used a 10-D intrinsic manifold across all days.
-They then performed some offline analysis
+For consistency of comparisons, Sadtler et. al. used a __linear__ 10-D intrinsic manifold across all days.
+They then performed some offline analysis to explore if 10 is a legitimate choice.
+Specifically, they estimated the intrinsic dimensionality (EID) as the peak of maximal cross-validated log-likelihood (LL).
+In panel a the vertical bars represent the standard error of LL from across 4 cross-validation folds.
+Panel b. shows EID for all days and both 2 monkeys.
+The authors also showed the LL difference between 10D manifold vs manifold with EID (panel c., with units being the the number of standard errors of LL for the EID model).
+From panel c. the authors observed that 89% of days the 10-D manifold only differs within one standard error of LL with the EID manifold.
+Panel d. indicates the cumulative explained variance by the 10-D manifold.
+Notice that 10 dimensions already explained almost all neural variance.